New Caney High School: Demographics

 69.3% of students were eligible for free or reduced-price lunch.
 The school was eligible for Title I funding.

 Academics

 For each school year, the Texas Education Agency rates school performance using an A–F grading system based on statistical data.
-For 2021-22, the school received a B rating.
-The school received a score of 68 the previous year.
+For the 2024-25 school year, the school received an overall rating of "C".

 In the Class of 2021, 93.2% of students received their high school diplomas on time or earlier.
 The dropout rate for students in grades 9-12 was 1% during the 2020-2021 school year.

 The average SAT score at New Caney High School was 1045 for 2020-2021 graduates.
 The average ACT score was 16.5.

 Two middle schools (grades 6-8) feed into New Caney High School: Pine Valley Middle School (partially) and Keefer Crossing Middle School.